carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## Bias in machine learning

+Machine learning systems are reliant on the training data we feed them to learn and make predictions.
+A model learns by pulling out what it thinks are the main points (features), generalising from all the information it's been given, so that when it encounters new similar information, it can find a way to recognise and relate to it.
+Bias in this respect simply refers to the different weights given by the model to features it finds in the training data.
+In fact a model may even find features in the training data even if we actively omit them, inferring from other provided features.
+The problem comes then, when that training data is incomplete, or skewed in anyway either, intentionally or unintentionally.
+The model will ultimately reflect this with consequences of varying degrees, from the morally neutral (poor model accuracy) to the profoundly injust such as [predictive policing algorithms](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).

 >“Although neural networks might be said to write their own programs, they do so towards goals set by humans, using data collected for human purposes.
 If the data is skewed, even by accident, the computers will amplify injustice.” — The Guardian

-AI and machine learning (ML) systems may appear to us as objective and neutral, dealing solely in facts and numbers, free from troublesome human weaknesses such as emotion in their decision making.
-In reality, they learn and make predictions based on the training data they are fed by us, and the decisions made in refining and reinforcing its learning.
-You might think of training data as the textbook your algorithm uses to learn how to make predictions.
-If that training data is incomplete, or skewed in anyway, the model will ultimately reflect this and the effect can have varying degrees of consequences, from the benign (your model accuracy is so low as to learn nothing useful) to the profound such as [predictive policing algorithms](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).
-Data that is biased is not representative of the population or phenomenon we want to predict, for instance it may be missing important variables necessary to properly capture the real world.
-Data can also be biased when skewed by the unfairness, inequities, stereotypes and [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases), explicit and implicit, in the real world.
+So while AI and machine learning (ML) systems may appear to us as objective and neutral, dealing solely in facts and numbers, free from troublesome human weaknesses in their decision, they are reliant on training data that can be encoded by the unfairness, inequities, stereotypes and [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) of the real world.

 >## Activity
 >